jodithea/Tutorial_GWAS_including_X_chromosome/README.md

 * If your HPC system uses SLURM, you must modify these scripts

-* Replace the PBS array directive with:
+*  Open the script using 'nano' (or a similar editor) and replace the PBS array directive with:

 ```bash
 #!/bin/bash